Answer a few simple questions to make your document in minutes

 The fees associated with finding and working with the average lawyer to produce a Medical Power of Attorney can add up to between $200 and $500, depending on your location.
 Rocket Lawyer can offer much more protection than most other Power of Attorney template websites that you might discover.
 As a Rocket Lawyer member, you can get up to 40% in savings when hiring an attorney from our network.

 Each Power of Attorney comes with its own series of instructions for what is next with regard to finalizing the document.
 With a membership, you will be able to make edits, save it as a Word or PDF document, and/or sign it.
 Finally, you will need to give a final copy of your fully signed document to your agent(s), care providers, and other impacted parties.

 The specifications and restrictions governing PoA forms will be different by state; however, in New Jersey, your document will need to be signed by a notary public or two witnesses.
 As a general principle, witnesses will need to be 18 years old or older, and none of them should also be acting as your PoA agent.

-See New Jersey Healthcare Power of Attorney law: Chapter 26:2H-56
+See New Jersey Medical/Healthcare Power of Attorney law: Chapter 26:2H-56